Moussi/spark-github-log-analysis/README.md

 * `spark.shuffle.spill.batchSize` specifies the number of objects that will be serialized or deserialized together when spilling to disk.
 The default is 10,000.
 * `spark.shuffle.service.port` specifies the port the server will listen on if an external shuffle service is enabled.

+# Repartitioning RDDs
+Repartitioning of RDDs can be accomplished with the:
+* `partitionBy`: set a new partitioner , a shuffle is scheduled and a new RDD is created.
+* `coalesce`: is used for either reducing or increasing the number of partition.
+* `repartitionAndSortWithinPartition`: It’s available only on sortable RDDs (pair RDDs with sortable keys).

+# Mapping data in partitions
+The last aspect of data partitioning we want to tell you about is mapping data in partitions.
+Spark offers a way to apply a function not to an RDD as a whole, but to each of its partitions separately.
+This can be a precious tool in optimizing your transformations.
+Many can be rewritten to map data in
+partitions only, thus avoiding shuffles.
+RDD operations for working on partitions are `mapPartitions`,
+`mapPartitionsWithIndex`, and `glom`, a specialized partition-mapping transformation.